Stability phenomena for Kac-Moody groups: Introduction

 \section{Introduction}

 The theory of Kac-Moody Lie algebras and the underlying groups is well established at this point \cite{K, KP,Ku}.
 The complex points of Kac-Moody groups form a natural extension of the class of semi-simple Lie groups, even though they need not be finite dimensional.
 Concepts like maximal torus, Weyl groups and root systems extend almost by definition to these groups.
-As topological groups, one may study Kac-Moody groups through honmotopical invariants like the classifying space and its cohomology \cite{Ki,BrK}.
+As topological groups, one may study Kac-Moody groups through homotopical invariants like the classifying space and its cohomology \cite{Ki,BrK}.

 Recall that the compact Lie groups in the infinite families $\A_n, \B_n, \C_n$ and $\D_n$ are known to homologically stabilize to very interesting groups that admit emergent homotopical structure like Bott periodicity.
 It is therefore natural to ask about the structure of such families among Kac-Moody groups.
-In this article, we study such families and briefly discuss the emergent structure that appears on stabilization.
+In this article we prove homological stability for canonically defined families of Kac-Moody groups and identify the stable cohomology ring with the stable Weyl invariants, up to nilpotent extensions.
+We also briefly discuss the emergent structure that appears on stabilization.
 We illustrate our results in the example of the family $\E_n$ that begins with exceptional Lie groups, and is extended further along Kac-Moody groups.
 Groups in the $\E_n$ family have been suggested as symmetries of various compactifications of 11-dimensional supergravity \cite{BGH,DN,DHN,J,nCL,W}.

 The results described in this article were motivated by a question asked by Ian Agol in private communication.
 We thank him for raising this interesting question.